MikoBie/hicss-reddit/README.md

 Users who want to use the materials online in `Google Colab` should follow these steps to access the interactive notebooks:

 1. Go to [www.colab.research.google.com](https://colab.research.google.com/) (it is better to have a Google Account but not necessary).
-2. Press GitHub in the popup window or press File and Open notebook.
+2. Press GitHub in the popup window or press File and Open Notebook.
 3. Type `MikoBie` in the search box (compare the picture below).
 ![github](/png/colab_notebook.png)
 4. Pick the relevant repository: `hicss-reddit`